SEP Lead Auditor

 To retain the SEP Lead Auditor certification the Certificant is required to maintain in good standing active IEnMP Certified Practitioner in Energy Management Systems (CP EnMS) and Energy Professionals International (EPI) ISO 50001 Lead Auditor certifications.
 Each of these certifications requires that a certified person adhere to continuing education and work experience requirements as detailed in the applicable recertification policy.

 Audit Day Requirement

 Certificants are required to conduct a minimum of five (5) audit days as a SEP Lead Auditor.

-The fees are $25 per year, paid annually.
+The fees are $25 per year, paid prior to the end of the recertification cycle.
 Contact information will be updated when payment is received.

 Normative References Changes

 The list of relevant normative references is provided above under Exam Preparation.